 Make sure you communicate with your teammates and other players by calling for the ball.

-Most concussions will occur from a clash of heads with a teammate or an opposing.
+Most concussions will occur from a clash of heads with a teammate or an opponent.

 I hope this has managed to give you a better understanding of how to head a soccer ball.
 Click here for a video tutorial of how this would look!